TheUnknownAuthor/Zoom-Scheduler-/README.md

 Q: What happens after all my zooms are over?

 A: The program will fully shut down and stop running in the background.

+Q: Can I use this on my Chromebook?

+A: No, This is for PC only.